 The Swift River is one of more than a half dozen streams and rivers in Maine known to harbor deposits of genuine gold.
 And you can bet there are others Mainers keep mum about.
 According to the Maine Department of Conservation's Gold Fact Sheet, "Gold occurs in several geologic environments in Maine: in bedrock, in sediments that were eroded from bedrock by glaciers, and in stream deposits derived from either of these sources."
 And you're welcome to join in the hunt for this precious metal: No permit is required for old-school panning, but you should not disturb riverbanks nor trespass on private property.

-Anyone who finds a gold nugget weighing three grains or more is eligible to have his or her photo included in "The Big Nugget Book," a photo album displayed across the street from Coos Canyon at the Coos Canyon Rock & Gift Shop, where you can rent gold panning equipment (though a perforated pie plate from home will work fine, too).
+Any lucky prospector who finds a gold nugget weighing three grains or more is eligible to have his or her photo included in "The Big Nugget Book," a photo album displayed across the street from Coos Canyon at the Coos Canyon Rock & Gift Shop, where you can rent gold panning equipment (though a perforated pie plate from home will work fine, too).
 "The Big Nugget Book" is filled with smiling faces of prospectors of all ages proudly displaying their gold haul.

 While fame may come from finding a three-grain nugget, fortune will not come as easily.
 After all, a grain is equal to just 0.0648 grams.
-However, the Coos Canyon Rock & Gift Shop sells a variety of vials and pendants in which you can display your sparkling flakes of pure gold: a true treasure from Maine.
+However, the Coos Canyon Rock & Gift Shop sells a variety of vials and pendants in which you can display your glittery flakes of pure gold: a true treasure from Maine.

-If you're going to Coos Canyon...
+If you're going to Coos Canyon on the Swift River...